Bioconductor/bioconductor.org/content/developers/how-to/deprecation.md

 This causes a warning to be emitted whenever a user calls
 <code>myOldFunc()</code>.
 See <code>?.Deprecated</code> for more information.

-Replace the documentation of the function with a stub that points to the replacement function.
-Do this by (1) removing the man page of the deprecated function (or references to the function on man pages documenting several functions) and (2) creating or adding to a man page listing functions to be deprecated in the `MyPkg` package, e.g.
+Indicate in the man page of the old function that it has been deprecated, and suggest a replacement function.
+Be sure the old function is not called in man page examples or vignette code chunks; R CMD check should report this.

     \name{MyPkg-deprecated}
-    \alias{myOldFunc}
+    \alias{MyPkg-deprecated}
     \title{Deprecated functions in package \sQuote{MyPkg}}

     \description{